 The latter protects the lawn, because whoever positions his pool on the green area must be aware that the lawn underneath takes damage.

 Your privacy is sacred to you?
 Then it is important to protect the pool from prying eyes.
 In the best case, your new bathing paradise behind an opaque hedge, the problem is almost solved.
 If this is not the case, you should take care of a suitable privacy screen, because between us, not every neighbour is keen on watching you splash around.

-For the future, planting a hedge might be an option.
-Here I can recommend the Glanzmispel.
-The evergreen shrub is fast-growing, but also has the disadvantage that it must be cut at least every two years.
+For the future, planting an evergreen shrub is a good idea.
+Camellia or lavender are good options.
+Personally I prefer lavender here for landscaping.
+The evergreen shrub is fast-growing, but also has the disadvantage that it must be cut after some amount of time.

 If you don’t want to or can’t wait until the hedge has grown high enough, you can use the “non-natural variant”.
 This refers to privacy screen elements made of wickerwork or wood, which are really available in all sizes and shapes and which can also be quickly assembled.
 But also a plastic privacy fence is optically very appealing and above all practical, because the material offers the advantage that it is more durable and therefore saves you the annual wood care.

 The perfect base